An estimated 3 million men aged 40 or older suffer from erectile dysfunction in Canada. That's almost half of the men in that age bracket.

 Here are some common risk factors to look for in your lifestyle.

 People who smoke tobacco are at a higher risk of developing type 2 diabetes in the first place.
 The more you smoke, the higher that risk tends to be.

 And once you develop diabetes, smoking tends to make its symptoms harder to manage.
 It damages your cardiovascular health and can reduce blood flow to the extremities.
-For ED sufferers, this means that the reduced blood flow helping to cause your ED is made worse by smoking.
+For people with ED, this means that the reduced blood flow that helps to cause your ED is made worse by smoking.

 So if you've been meaning to quit, there's no time like the present.